Follow Christine

 - Improve athletic performance

-Using the Mark after a workout can also help with recovery by allowing the hip flexors to relax and preventing them from tightening over time.
+Using the Hip Hook after a workout can also help with recovery by allowing the hip flexors to relax and preventing them from tightening over time.

 The key is consistency.
 Regular use helps maintain progress and reduces the risk of injury.